-Seville is the Capital City of Andalucia and the third most-visited city in Spain after Madrid and Barcelona.
+Seville is the capital of Andalucia and the third most-visited city in Spain after Madrid and Barcelona.
 Get all the information you need for a memorable visit to Seville.

 Setas De Seville